Top of main content

 Saving just AED 20 per week could add up to AED 1,040 for the year.

-And saving AED 50 per week could add up to AED 2,600 yearly.
+And saving AED 50 per week could add up to AED 2,600 a year.

 Along with food, fuel is a big ongoing expense.
 Here’s some tips to help keep your fuel spending to a minimum:

-From fitness apps to TV and film subscriptions, it’s easy to set up a Direct Debit and forget about it.
+From fitness apps to streaming services, it’s easy to set up a Direct Debit and forget about it.

 Try to be vigilant with what you’re spending monthly – think about what you get a lot of use out of, and cut the rest.